isc-projects/bind9/doc/arm/dyndb.rst

     example.nil.
 86400    IN      A       127.0.0.1

-When the zone is updated dynamically, the DynDB module will determine whether the updated RR is an address (i.e., type A or AAAA) and if so, it will automatically update the corresponding PTR record in a reverse zone.
-(Updates are not stored permanently; all updates are lost when the server is restarted.)
+When the zone is updated dynamically, the DynDB module determines whether the updated RR is an address (i.e., type A or AAAA) and if so, it automatically updates the corresponding PTR record in a reverse zone.
+Note that updates are not stored permanently; all updates are lost when the server is restarted.